 hamburger

-River System in India – Indian River System and Tributaries
+River System in India – Major Indian River System and Their Tributaries

 The rivers of India and their tributaries are of great significance to India as they support millions of lives.
 That is why, throughout history, the major cities have been positioned near the river banks.
-Below you will learn about the River System in India in detail.
+This article will highlight the various types of river systems in India and their important features.

 River System in India